Jofra Archer has bagged 42 wickets in 13 Tests so far.

 –

-England Assistant Coach Jeetan Patel attended the Press Conference after the day’s play, and seemed quite positive about England being able to turn the tables in the second Test.
+England Assistant Coach Jeetan Patel attended the press conference after the day’s play and seemed quite positive about England being able to turn the tables in the second Test.
 He expressed that three days are yet to be played and anything can happen.
 Moreover, he also credited Indian skipper Shubman Gill for his wonderful knock of 269.

 “Pretty tough day.
 You have to give it to Shubman.
 Till yesterday, it looked like it could be a lot different.
 We will try another way to get us through.
 Three days of cricket are left.
 On such a fast scoring pitch, anything can happen”, said Patel.